RiyaHablani/color-picker-chrome-extension/README.md

    - Click the **"Load unpacked"** button.
    - Select the folder where you extracted or cloned the repository.
 This folder should contain the `manifest.json` file.

-6. **Remove Existing Extensions** (if needed):
-   - If you have an older version of the extension or a conflicting one, click **"Remove"** next to the extension to uninstall it.

 ## 📸 Screenshots
 1. **Turn on Developer mode**:
    ![Screenshot](images/Screenshort1.jpg)